jrasmusson/ios-starter-kit/autolayout/CheatSheet.md

 print("required \(UILayoutPriority.required.rawValue)")     // 1000
 ```

-These are great because in stead of doing this you can do this
+These are great because instead of doing this you can do this

 ```swift
 container.setContentHuggingPriority(UILayoutPriority(rawValue: 250), for: .horizontal)